pilcrowonpaper/copenhagen/pages/csrf.md

 }
 ```

-The token is stored as a cookie and the HMAC is stored in the form.
-The cookie should have a `Secure`, `HttpOnly`, and `SameSite` flag.
+The token is stored as a cookie and the HMAC is embedded in the form.
+The cookie should have the `Secure`, `HttpOnly`, and `SameSite` attribute.
 To validate a request, the cookie can be used to verify the signature sent in the form data.

 #### Traditional double-submit cookies